bitfocus/companion-module-roland-v160hd/HELP.md

 *

 ## Sponsored By
-This module's availability to Companion was sponsored in part by Lars Erik Pedersen <lars-erik@hotellteknikeren.no>.
+This module's availability to Companion was sponsored in part by Lars Erik Pedersen <lars-erik@hotellteknikeren.no> and Jeremy Alysandratos <jjereonimo@gmail.com>.